hair loss reversal

 Immunotherapy: Immunotherapy involves applying chemicals like diphencyprone (DPCP) to the scalp, which induces an allergic reaction.
 This reaction redirects the immune response away from the hair follicles, potentially allowing hair to regrow.

 JAK inhibitors: Janus kinase (JAK) inhibitors are a newer class of drugs that target the immune response involved in alopecia areata.
-These medications have shown promising results in clinical trials, with some individuals experiencing significant hair regrowth.
+These medications have shown promising results in clinical trials, with some experiencing significant hair regrowth.

 Hair camouflage: In cases where regrowth is not immediate, individuals can use techniques like scalp micropigmentation or hairpieces to create the appearance of fuller hair.